open-component-model/ocm/docs/reference/ocm_transfer_commontransportarchive.md

 is given, instead, only resources with the relation <code>local</code> will be transferred.
 This behaviour can be further influenced by specifying a transfer script with the <code>script</code> option family.

+It the option <code>--copy-sources</code> is given, all referential sources will potentially be localized, mapped to component version local resources in the target repository.
+This behaviour can be further influenced by specifying a transfer script with the <code>script</code> option family.

+It the option <code>--omit-access-types</code> is given, by-value transfer is omitted completely for the given resource types.

 It the option <code>--stop-on-existing</code> is given together with the <code>--recursive</code>